24 Jul 2026

 You will ensure that your proposal is well-structured, easy to follow, and professionally presented.

-The course will run over 6 weeks from October to December 2026.
-Classes take place one evening online per week and one Saturday in person.
+Classes take place one evening online per week and two Saturdays in person as follows:

 An undergraduate qualification of 2nd Class Honours or higher at Honours Degree Level.